 Defeating a methamphetamine addiction requires detoxification, inpatient rehabilitation in an excellent drug recovery center and ongoing counseling with addiction therapists.

 As a rule of thumb, treatment for speed abuse should be started as soon as possible for the best results.
 Speed users are likely to suffer long-term side effects after only a relatively short time.
 If these side effects are left untreated, many will become irreversible.
 Even with treatment, side effects like decreased dopamine production and motor skill damage usually do not recover fully unless treatment starts very shortly after the abuse started.

 The most effective treatment for speed abuse is one that aggressively combines multiple forms of treatment, including counseling, a doctor supervised program, support from friends and family, and significant follow-up work including regular drug testing.
-While there isn’t any specific drug that is approved to assist with methamphetamine withdrawal, some drugs like bupropion have been shown to offer mild assistance with cravings during the withdrawal process.
+While there isn’t any specific drug that is approved to assist with methamphetamine withdrawal, some drugs like bupropion have been shown to offer mild assistance.